huiyuyie/recipe_calories/README.md

 Justification: At the time of prediction, we only use features that would be known BEFORE the recipe is actually prepared, for example the time range and the number of steps.
 We don't use any features that depend on the outcome, since thos would not be availablt when users are considering or planning to make the recipe.
 This ensures our predictions are realistic.

+---

 ## Baseline Model
+For our baseline regression model predicting the total number of calories in a recipe, we included two features:
+`time_range` (ordinal / gategorical): the preparation time range, group into ordered bins (<30, 30-60, 60-120, 120-240, 240-480, >480 minutes)
+Since this is a ordinal feature, we used an OrdinalEncoder to encode this feature, ensuring that the ording reflects increasing preparation times.
+`n_steps` (quantitative / numerical): the number of preparation steps for each recipe.
+Since this is a quantitative feature, it's already numerical, so we left it as it is.

+We built a pipeline that first applies the appropriate preprocessing to each feature (passing through the numeric one and ordinally encoding the time range), then fits a Ridge regression model.

+**Model performance**
+Test set $R^2$: 0.026
+Train set $R^2$: 0.023
+The $R^2$ value represents the proportion of the variance in calorie counts explained by our model.
+In this baseline, the values are quitle low, indicating that these two features alon DO NOT capture much of the variability in recipe calorie counts.
+This is not surprising, as calorie content is likely influenced by many other factors not included in the baseline model.

+**Is this model "good"?**
+According to the above analysis, this model does not predict calories well and serves to establish a baseline for future models.
+By adding additional features, or improvving feature engineering, we hope to significanly improve the predictive power.

+---

 ## Final Model

+For our final model, we included two new features:

+- **Protein-to-Fat Ratio (`prop_protein_to_fat`)**:
+  This feature is calculated as the ratio of the protein content to the total fat content in a recipe.
+We chose this because the nutritional balance betweeen protein and fat is often import for calorie content and may distnguish between lighter and richer recipes.
+In pr

 ## Fairness Analysis